H1. How do we ensure compliance during the term of affordability? Is this done through a deed restriction or is there another preferred method?

 H13.
 We completed a Phase I Environmental Assessment in the past on the vacant land that we are now proposing to use for our rental new construction project.
 Will it need to be updated?

 Phase I Environmental Assessment standards are set by the ASTM (American Society for Testing and Materials).
 Any updates and what part or parts of the report need to be updated should be directed to that organization, the company that performed the review or the City of Tulsa's Development Services.
 You may submit the report with your application and include an explanation that required updates will be completed upon approval for funding.

-H16.
+H15.
 The HOME Subsidy Layering checklist indicates different limits than the OHFA LIHTC program for developer fees, builder's profit, and replacement reserves.
-Since we are only using HOME funds for land acquisition are we bound by the HOME limits even though it's not paying for the costs?
+Since we are only using HOME funds for land acquisition are we bound by the HOME limits even though it's not paying for those other costs?

 The City's HOME Subsidy Layering requirements do apply when HOME dollars are put into the project.
 Since there are differences between LIHTC and HOME, you may provide an explanation on the differences and any justification as needed to support this.
 As indicated in the City's policy, we MAY accept LIHTC evaluations/analysis.